steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 ![brentford](/images/brentford.png)

-There is rough pattern with these URLs so it’s possible to write some functions to programmatically search through A database of URLs to acquire play a level data in an efficient way.
-And using the webscraper, we can collect the URL links of sub-pages from the parent pages.
+There is rough pattern with these URLs, so it’s possible to write some functions to programmatically search through a database of URLs to acquire player level data in an efficient way.
+By using the webscraper, we can collect the URL links of sub-pages from the parent pages.

-Using this basis, we can need to build a database of both Team and Player URLs given we can access the correct parent-page.
-Once we have the player & team URLs, we can add features like; Name, Age, Position, and playing time, to help us query the database and easily get a hold of the information we need, without having to open a webpage.
+Using this basis, we can build a database of both Team and Player URLs, given the correct parent-page is accessed.
+Once we have the player & team URLs, we can add features like; Name, Age, Position, and playing-time.
+These fields will help us query the database to easily get a hold of the information we need, without having to open a webpage and copy the links every time.
+At the end of this exercise, key outputs we are trying to assemble iare effectiely 2 databases/tables.
+One with players and the other with teams complete with basic imformation and their relevant hyper-link in FBREF.
+This can be saved down and used whenever we want to quickly generate visualisations etc.

 ## Setup